doobix/twittler/README.md

 #twittler
-This is a project I completed as a student at [Hack Reactor's](http://hackreactor.com).
-This project was worked on with a pair.
+This project displays randomly generated tweets, simulating a live twitter page.
+Usernames can be clicked for filtering.